openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

     :alt: The stratified estimator sampling size and distribution of samples screen.
     :align: center

-When you’re ready, click on **Sample allocation** to the left.
+When you're ready, click on **Sample allocation** to the left.
 The final step will select the random points to sample.
 Select **Generate sampling points** and wait until the progress bar in the bottom right finishes.
 Depending on your map, this may take multiple minutes.
 A map will pop up showing the sample points.
 You can pan around or zoom in/out within the sample points map. he resulting **distribution of samples** should look similar to the below image.

 .. note::